B2027

 Business and Commerce

-The Business and Commerce component is divided into two parts:
+The Business and Commerce component is divided into three parts:

 Each part has its own rules.
 The following sections take you through each part in detail, explaining exactly what you need to do to meet the rules.